Steve Billirakis

-Steve Billirakis (born May 23, 1986 in Hampshire, Illinois) is an American professional poker player.
+Steve Billirakis (born May 23, 1986) is an American professional poker player.
+He was born in Hampshire, Illinois.

 Billirakis won the first tournament of the 2007 World Series of Poker winning the $5,000 World Championship Mixed Hold'em Limit/No-Limit event after beating Canadian poker player and former professional hockey player Greg Mueller heads-up.
 Billirakis won $536,287 and became the then youngest WSOP bracelet winner in history, having won the event only 11 days after his 21st birthday.
 The previous record holder was Jeff Madsen, who had set the record only the year before.
 Billirakis' record was broken on September 10, 2007 when Annette Obrestad won the main event of the World Series of Poker Europe where the age limit was only 18 years.
 Prior to signing up for this mixed hold'em event, Billirakis had never played limit hold'em.
 His friends gave him a crash course in the days leading up to the event.